wknapik/vpnfailsafe/README.md

 That's it.

-A complete example is included as example.conf.
+A complete configuration example is included as example.conf.

+Arch Linux users may use the PKGBUILD file to generate and install a `vpnfailsafe` package.

 If you want to use --user/--group to drop root priveleges, or otherwise run as an unprivileged user, prepare for an uphill battle.
 OpenVPN will not make it